The Buechel Memorial Lakota Museum

 We have closed its door for the winter months, as always it will open again Memorial Day, May 2019.
 We appreciate all visitors near and far for their presence, also the many good comments!

 Due to shortage of staff, the museum will no longer be able to assist with any research for the public, whether it be artifacts, photographs, or performing genealogy requests.

 Admission: Free (suggested donation of $5)

 WHAT VISITORS SAY

 One of the best indigenous museums I've been to" (Visitor from Iran)

 Beautiful jewel of a museum.
 Many artifacts well-displayed.
 Excellent host!

 The Buechel Memorial Lakota Museum is an important resource for historians, ethnographers, anthropologists, and artists.
-Today there are over two thousand items in the ethnographic collection as well as an extensive photographic collection that exceeds 42,000 items.
-Pictures of the exhibits are permitted; however, in order to protect the exhibits, “flash” or other artificial lighting is not permitted.
+Apart from the over two thousand items in the ethnographic collection, the museum boasts an extensive photographic collection that exceeds 42,000 items.

 St. Francis is accessible from several highways.
 To the north of the Reservation is Interstate 90.
 Crossing the reservation are State Highways 44 and 18.
 To the south of the reservation in Nebraska is Highway 20.